Good to know

 Aluminum forks are likely to be more expensive than steel forks.
 If you're just getting into the sport, a steel fork will properly be just fine for now.
 When you get your passion for scooting confirmed, you should consider upgrading to an aluminum fork.

 If you want to learn more about pro scooter forks you can read our guide Buying a scooter fork.

-If you're not feeling sure on what pro scooter fork you should get, feel free to give us a call, or send us an e-mail, and we'll figure it out together.
+If you're not feeling sure about what pro scooter fork you should get, feel free to give us a call, or send us an e-mail, and we'll figure it out together.